ZeusVS/gover/README.md

 ```

 ### Important information:
-To open files/directories the environment variables $TERM and $EDITOR are used,
+To open files and directories the environment variables $TERM and $EDITOR are used,\
-to make sure everything works as intended please make sure these are set.
+to make this functionality work as intended make sure these are set.